TOPIC: Surface change in a warmer and wetter Arctic

 This Summer School wants to help participants to break this barrier and invigorate their research by embracing novel inter-disciplinarity.
 We will do so by offering cases that integrate multiple lines of geological evidence.
 This year, these focus on the links between permafrost degradation, melting glaciers and geohazards in a warmer wetter future Arctic.
 To do so, we will take participants and a team of experts to one of the most dynamic glacial environments of our planet: northern Iceland.
 Glacier-covered, shaped by volcanic heat, and at the interface of temperate and arctic weather systems, few periglacial places are more sensitive to climate change.
 In case the covid pandemic throws us another curveball, there is a plan B that will be hosted near the beautiful Folgefonna Ice Cap.

-A more detailed schedule will be announced after registration closes on June 30th, but we will 1) teach how to effective network to build fruitful interdisciplinary networks, 2) provide hands-on experience with an array of emerging research tools during field-based research cases, and 3) help disseminate the week`s findings to stakeholders to have impact.
+A more detailed schedule will be announced after registration closes, but we will 1) teach how to effective network to build fruitful interdisciplinary networks, 2) provide hands-on experience with an array of emerging research tools during field-based research cases, and 3) help disseminate the week`s findings to stakeholders to have impact.

 Our Summer School focuses on all things glaciers and climate, with a particular emphasis on periglacial (permafrost) processes this year.
-Registration is therefore open to all Early Career Researchers (PhD or Postdoc) whose research deals with these topics, and who are working at Norwegian institutes.
-This certainly also includes those of you who do not work in the field, but with models and/or observational (remote-sensing) data.
-We have a max.
-15 slots and will let you know about the selection process by mid-July.
-This event is fully funded through the PRISM project.
+Registration is therefore open to all Early Career Researchers (PhD or Postdoc) whose research deals with these topics.
+This certainly also includes those of you who do not work in the field, but with models and/or observational (remote sensing) data.
+We have about 20 spots and will let you know about the selection by mid-April.
 For additional questions, please contact firstname.lastname@example.org.